-The National Eating Disorders Association (NEDA) defines body image as how you see yourself when you look in the mirror or when you picture yourself in your mind.
+Body image is how you see yourself when you look in the mirror or when you picture yourself in your mind.
 Body image consists of what you believe about your appearance, how you feel about your body and your physical experience of your body.
 Body image is molded through a combination of internal (personality) and external factors (social values).

 Body image is complex, with both negative and positive experiences.
 Someone may have a positive or negative body image at different times or have both simultaneously.
 Body image can impact many areas of life, including the relationship with food, fitness, weight, shape and health or our relationships with ourselves and loved ones.

 Negative body image consists of persistent negative thoughts and feelings about your body, which may manifest as shame, anxiety or self-consciousness.
 It can also involve distorted perception of your body or the idea that your appearance dictates your value.
 Those with high levels of body dissatisfaction are more likely to develop depression, low self-esteem and eating disorders.

 Avoiding situations where body image may cause anxiety